nirmata/nirmata-kyverno-workshop/Demos/README.md

 - kubectl CLI tool
 - Kyverno installed on the cluster ([Installation Guide](https://kyverno.io/docs/installation/))
 - cosign (for image verification demo)
+- Chainsaw (for running E2E tests)

-## Workshop Structure
+## Demos Structure

-This workshop is organized into the following sections:
+These demos are  organized into the following sections:

 1. **Mutation Policies**
    - Learn how to modify Kubernetes resources on-the-fly